afonsoafonsoafonso/bird-chat/docs/report.md

 ---
 ## Architecture and Design

-The BirdChat app starts with a main page that displays every new event that the user is not yet a part of.
-From here he can access its profile page via the sidebar, create a new event via button, access the 'My Events' page using the navbar or redirecting to an event chat page by clicking on the event's card title.
-On an event chat page the user can see what's being currently discussed as well as join that event with a press of a button.
-Joining an event enables the user to use its chat to interact with its members.
-From here, the user can access the event's details page, where all its information regarding, meeting hours, description, members, and creator can be found.
-From the main page, the event creation page can be acessed, where a form displaying every necessary information for the creation of an event for the user to fill.
+For the development of bird chat we need to plan  an arquitecture having in mind a few key points:
+  * Simultaneous development -  since we had a team of 4 working
+  * Ease of Modification - because the project plan could change at any time depending on the backend
+  * Code reusability
+  * Multiple Views for the same models- since the app could display the same information in diferent ways

-For the development of bird chat we used the Mode-View-Controller architectural pattern since it's a very useful pattern when devolping apps.
+To achieve this we opted for the Mode-View-Controller architectural pattern since it's a very useful pattern when devolping apps.
 As the name suggests, this architectural pattern can be divided in three parts: Model, View and Controller.

 * Model - Represents the data of the application.
 It's represented by the database mock that we used in the app.
 * View - Displays the model data and sends actions to the controller, this can be observer on the pages of flutter.